 - Muscle twitching

-Hypernatremia commonly affects older hospitalized people, 50% of whom have underlying diseases that, when combined with excessive sodium and fluid loss, are fatal.
+Hypernatremia commonly affects older hospitalized people, 50 percent of whom have underlying diseases that, when combined with excessive sodium and fluid loss, are fatal.

 TreatmentTreating hypernatremia involves slowly replenishing water loss, usually over 48 hours, through drinking or intravenous (IV) solution.
 In cases of diabetes, the imbalance is treated with adequate water intake and nonsteroidal anti-inflammatory drugs or with synthesized hormones (e.g., desmopressin) that aid in fluid retention and decrease urination.